KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 everything professionally and to avoid hurry-induced errors, fix random issues, etc.

 * Follow the "[Setting up the system](setup.md)" guide.
+* You might want to turn on the PC, if you or the projection team needs it.

 ## You should know the band setup